About DNS Checks

 - Set how often you want the check to run on the Check Frequency field.

-- Set the address or fully qualified name of the DNS server and its port.
-If you leave this blank, the DNS server used by the monitoring host will be used.
+- Set the IP address or fully qualified name of the DNS server, its port, and the transport type.
+If you leave this blank, the DNS server used by the monitoring probe will be used.
 DNS servers almost always are on port 53, but if you are checking your own DNS servers it is possible you need a different port.
+The default transport is udp but tcp is also supported.

 - Enter the type of query you want to perform, and address you want the check to look up.
 Usually this should be a fully qualified domain name.
 It should not include "http://" or "https://" In some cases, such as for PTR lookups, this will be an IP address.
 This field is optional.
 If you leave it out, the check will just make sure the DNS server is responding to DNS queries generally.

 - Enter the information the check should look for in the DNS server's response.
-This will depend on the query type.
-For example, for A records, this will be the IP address.
+Choose which section of the DNS reply to match by changing the drop-down.
+Most will want to match against the 'Answer' section.
+The text value will depend on the query type.
+For example, for A records, this will be an IPv4 address.
 For other types, such as MX or NS records, this is likely to be a fully qualified domain name.
+For AAAA records, the full notation is required.
+Example: 2606:c700:4020:11::53:4a3b requires the 'missing' zero portions - 2606:c700:4020:11:0:0:53:4a3b - there should be 8 sections total.

 - Set a time out.
 The default 5 seconds works fine for most situations.